Zakria-04/jelofy_v1_demo/README.md

 - **Resend** – For sending automatic emails (new account, subscription, etc.)
 - **Paddle** – For handling subscription payments and billing
+- **Cloudinary** – For managing and optimizing images, such as meal photos and menu assets

 ---